rudi-q/glucose_media_player/SUBTITLE_FEATURE.md

 - Only appears after a subtitle file has been loaded
 - Icon: Chat bubble (with slash when disabled)
 - Tooltip: "Toggle subtitles (C/S)"
-- Green highlight when subtitles are active
+- Purple highlight when subtitles are active
 - Click to show/hide subtitles

 ### Keyboard Shortcuts